KnairdA/blog_content/articles/2019_05_25_meta_descriptor.md

 const T D2Q9DescriptorBase<T>::invCs2 = (T)3;
 ```

 The actual data was stored in a separate header `src/dynamics/latticeDescriptors.hh`.
 All in all this very straight forward approach worked as expected and could be fully resolved at compile time to avoid unnecessary run time jumps inside critical code sections as far as the descriptor concept is concerned.
-The real issue starts when we take a look at _external fields_:
+The real issue starts when we take a look at the so called _external fields_:

 ```cpp
 struct Force2dDescriptor {